miroslavpopovic/auth-microservice-sample/README.md

 It will now capture all emails sent from Auth project.
 You can see them on https://localhost:5001/.

+If you are running your app with Project Tye or `docker-compose`, you'll have [MailHog](https://github.com/mailhog/MailHog) started as a service instead.
+The user interface is available at http://localhost:8025/.

 ## Running the solution

+This solution is created to be as flexible as possible, by not imposing one way to run it.
+It can be run from command line, from Visual Studio, using the `docker-compose`, etc. However, the most easier way to run it is with Microsoft Project Tye.

+### Using Project Tye

+The purpose of Project Tye is to help with development and deployment of .NET microservice solutions.
+It is still in preview mode, so you can run into some missing pieces.
+I.e. a user friendly debugging story and integration with IDEs is not yet done.
+You can find more info in [project documentation on GitHub](https://github.com/dotnet/tye/tree/master/docs).

+First, install the [latest version](https://www.nuget.org/packages/Microsoft.Tye) of Project Tye

+    dotnet tool install --global Microsoft.Tye --version <version>

+Then you can just run Project Tye from the root of the repository.

+    tye run

+It will run all the projects and services defined in `./tye.yaml` and serve a dashboard on http://localhost:8000/.
+From the Tye Dashboard, you can see all running services, open URLs in browser, view logs, etc.

 ### Using Kestrel or IISExpress